 In a larger company, an accounting clerk may specialize in a specific area like accounts payable, accounts receivable or payroll.
 A/P clerks update and maintain expense records, and process and send payments.
 A/R clerks monitor payment activity, prepare and submit invoices, and deposit receipts.
 Payroll accounting clerks collect and process time cards, calculate taxes and prepare payroll checks.

-Solid interpersonal skills, or soft skills, are also important in this career.
+Solid interpersonal skills are also important in this career.
 Accounting clerks may be the financial record keepers in an organization, but they’re also expected to interact with co-workers, communicate with customers and vendors, solve problems and multitask in this job.

 So what questions should you ask — or, if you’re the candidate, answer?